Languages of Sweden: Jämtlandic

-Spoken mainly in Jämtland, but with a scattered speaker population throughout the rest of Sweden, Jämtlandic or Jämska is a West Scandinavian language and part of the Norrland sockenmål with 95% lexical similarity to Norwegian and Swedish, but is generally more archaic.
+Spoken mainly in Jämtland, but with a scattered speaker population throughout the rest of Sweden, Jämtlandic (Jämska) is a West Scandinavian language and part of the Norrland sockenmål with 95% lexical similarity to Norwegian and Swedish, but is generally more archaic.
 It has a native speaker population of 30,000.

 Scanian

 Spoken in the Swedish province of Scania, Scanian is today generally considered by Swedish linguists to be part of the South Swedish dialect group.
 It was historically considered by some a dialect of Danish.

 Recognised minority languages

 In 1999, the Minority Language Committee of Sweden formally declared five languages as official minority languages of Sweden: Finnish, Meänkieli (also known as Tornedal, Tornionlaaksonsuomi or Tornedalian), Romani, Sámi languages (in particular Lule, Northern, and Southern Sámi), and Yiddish.
 The Language Law of 2009 confirms the recognition of these five languages as "national minority languages".
 This status enshrines the right of speakers of these languages to receive schooling and other services in their language.